Showering Head First With Cold Water Is Not Really A Good Idea

 Conditioning the crown above your head

-You should only condition the roots of your hair as it is the only area that needs the most moisture and attention.
+You should only condition the tips of your hair as it is the only area that needs the most moisture and attention.
 Conditioning above your crown line will cause grease and unnecessary oil production.
-So remember to just apply hair conditioner at the roots.
+So remember to just apply hair conditioner at the tips.